Wellington, most people would say in Shropshire, but strictly in the County of The Wrekin, was awarded Walkers are Welcome status in June, 2010.

 - We are working on a leaflet of walks to the North of the town.
 This is part of a longer project called Wellington 360.

-Here are first goes at the routes of first 4 walks, the last one will appear in due course.
+Here are first goes at the routes of the 5 walks,

 They will all start and finish in the Square